NASIG

 10. Do your deposits include supplementary materials, including datasets and any code needed to support reproducibility?

-1. Have you heard of Code Ocean?
+1. Have you heard of platforms such as Code Ocean?
 (See their announcement on preserving reproducible code with CLOCKSS.)

 2. If your deposits do not include supplementary materials, do you require authors to host supplemental materials in a repository that: